-A visa is an official document issued by a consulate abroad allowing a person from a country outside of the US to apply to enter the United States.
+A visa is an official document issued by an embassy or consulate abroad allowing a person from a country outside of the US to apply to enter the United States.
 Click here to see what the estimated wait time for your city according to the US Department of State.
 A visa can be either a multicolored stamp or a computerized document with a picture of the person for whom it was issued.
-It is important to remember that a visa stamp in a passport is not automatic admission into the United States, if you do not have the right type of visa for your immigration status, you will not be allowed to enter the United States.
+It is important to remember that a visa stamp in a passport is not automatic admission into the United States.
+If you do not have the right type of visa for your immigration status, you will not be allowed to enter the United States.
 There are two types of visas that Lawrence Technological University international students use to enter the United States:

 F-1 or F-3 Visa - Non Immigrant Student